mitchute/PythonEMSPrototype/docs/background.rst

 In 2006, a custom runtime language was added to the EnergyPlus input syntax, with a custom built parser and interpreter.
 This system is called EnergyPlus Energy Management System, or EMS for short, with the language being the EnergyPlus Runtime Language, or Erl for short.
-This system could be used by program users who wanted to customize control strategies or override some aspects of the program.
+This system could be leveraged by program users who wanted to customize control strategies or override some aspects of the program.
 The code could "sense" conditions of the simulation and "actuate" output variables.